animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 It is feasibly possible for the existing law around auto insurance to arrest my mom for doing absolutely nothing except being poor.

-In a country of 300,000,000 Americans not only is this possible, but most of it happened to me earlier this year!
+In a country of 300,000,000 Americans not only is this possible, but most of it happened to me (thankfully not her) earlier this year!

 ### These were the notes I took around this: